-Kari serves as a volunteer Scholarship Judge for a non-profit organization from and is available to present scholarship essay writing workshops, including to Girl Scout Ambassadors working on the College Knowledge badge.
-She has presented the Girl Scout badge-earning Novelist workshop and is working on a presentation for the Junior Scribe badge; she is available to present to troops in the Frederick County region.
+Kari serves as a volunteer Scholarship Judge for a non-profit organization and is available to present scholarship essay writing workshops, including to Girl Scout Ambassadors working on the College Knowledge badge.
+She has presented the Girl Scout Novelist badge workshop to Seniors and the Junior Scribe badge to Juniors.
+She is available to present to troops in the Frederick County region.

-Previous invited talks have included The Importance of Learning Foreign Languages; Applying Linguistics to the Real World; and Iraq and the Iraqi Dialect (a presentation she no longer gives).
+Previous invited talks have included The Importance of Learning Foreign Languages; Applying Linguistics to the Real World; and Iraq and the Iraqi Dialect (she no longer gives the Iraqi presentation).

 While living in Germany, Kari blogged at Karilogue.com, was a contributor at GermanyJa.com, and was featured by Expatica.com and other expat and travel websites, as well as in the book Expat Education: An Expat’s Guide to Choosing a School Overseas (Mobbs, 2017).
 She served as Elternbeirat (parent-teacher liaison) for her daughter’s Grade 3 class at the International School Seeheim-Jugenheim, 2015-2016.

 Kari spends most of her time with her husband (a saint, really), her daughter (who is waaaay too much like her), and their two miniature schnauzers, #EnderAndFalkor.

-Kari has been a writer for the Urbana Town Courier and is a freelance writer and editor (particularly of children’s manuscripts, including rhyme); she is open to nonfiction assignments.
+Kari was a writer for the former print publication the Urbana Town Courier and is a freelance writer and editor (particularly of children’s manuscripts, including rhyme); she is open to nonfiction assignments.